bdkech/cluster-config/README.md

 ## Notes
 - The App of Apps pattern enables scalable, declarative management of all cluster applications from a single parent Application.
+- Traefik is the ingress controller, deployed via Helm with Gateway API enabled.
+- MetalLB provides LoadBalancer IPs for bare metal clusters and is managed via Argo CD and Helm.
+- All namespaces are managed as a single Application (`cluster-namespaces`).